What to Do When You’re Unable to Eject a USB Drive on Windows 11?

 USB drives are a vital source to store and transfer data today.
 Thus, when you are unable to safely eject a USB drive, don’t try to force-eject it.
 You will only lose your external drive data in the process.

-So, when unable to eject an external hard drive on Windows 11, just try these solutions:
+So, when not able to eject an external hard drive on Windows 11, just try these solutions:

 Solution 1.
 Restart Your PC